 Note that any submission based on material previously available on-line is expected to be considerably extended, with a different title, and with the previous on-line version fully referenced.

-Manuscripts may be submitted as Regular papers, Short reports, or Short & Sweet papers.
+Manuscripts may be submitted as Standard articles, Short reports, Registered Reports, or Short & Sweet papers.